koolskateguy89/arduino_21coa202_cw/doc.md

 ## RECENT {#RECENT}

-*running sum?*

 As RECENT seems to be impossible without making any compromise, it is implemented in 3 different ways, which make different compromises:

 1. using a [queue with a maximum size](#queue-linked-list)
 2. using a [circular array](#circular-array)
 3. using an [exponential moving average](#exponential-moving-average)

-You can choose which one the program uses by changing the macro `RECENT_MODE`, it should only be defined as one of the following defined macros:
+You can choose which one the program uses by changing the macro `RECENT_MODE`.
+ It is designed to be effectively an enum; its value should only be as one of the following defined macros:

 - `LL` (linked list as queue)
 - `ARRAY` (circular array)
 - `EMA` (exponential moving average)

-If `RECENT_MODE` is defined as any other value, the program will not compile, it is effectively an enum.
+If `RECENT_MODE` is defined as any other value, the program will not compile.

 ### Queue (Linked List)

-The compromise made by this implementation is...
+The compromise made by this implementation is that not all 64 values can be stored, unless another compromise is made elsewhere, e.g. limiting the number of channels that can be created.

-I use a queue (implemented with a singly-linked-list), with a maximum size defined by the macro `MAX_RECENT_SIZE`, which once exceeded will discard the head value to manage the most recent values for a channel.
+I use a queue (implemented with a singly-linked-list), with a maximum size defined by the macro `MAX_RECENT_SIZE`, which once exceeded will discard the head value.
-I thought this was a genius solution as it dynamically allocates memory, no memory would be 'wastefully' allocated.
+I thought this was a genius solution as it only allocated memory when needed, no memory would be 'wastefully' allocated.

-`Channel::recentHead` stores the head of this linkedlist, and can be used for all list-related operations.
+`Channel#recentHead` stores the head of this linkedlist, and can be used for all list-related operations.

 Table: `Channel` struct extra attributes